SQA-PROJECT-1/Konta-Niben/README.md

 # Project Name: Konta-Niben

+### Searching/Sorting

 Here Searching and sorting are done for finding products using some criteria.

+## Features

-You can search using product name, category, and brand.
+- You can search using product name, category, and brand.

-You can give a price range from minPrice to maxPrice to filter products within your budget.
+- You can give a price range from minPrice to maxPrice to filter products within your budget.

-You can sort products in ascending order: sortBy price or sortBy name.
+- You can sort products in ascending order: sortBy price or sortBy name.

+### Admin Dashboard

+The Admin Dashboard feature is designed to provide administrators with valuable insights and metrics about products and users within the system.
+It aggregates data from the backend server and presents it in a user-friendly interface for easy visualization and analysis.

+## Features
+- Display total number of products and users.

+- Visualize product statistics by category, subcategory, and brand.

+- Utilizes charts to present data in a clear and intuitive manner.

 ## Table of Contents